EnderBox911/Python-Word_Search-Game-Generator/README.md

 ### Guessing Word Positions

 Users can guess the positions of words by providing coordinates (e.g., X1, Y1, X2, Y2).
-The program validates the coordinates and reveals the word on the board if the guess is correct.
+The program validates the coordinates and reveals the word on the board if the guess is correct and the word was in the game.

 ```python
 class WordSearch: